-\end{theorem} This bound is sufficiently tight to describe the real dynamics~\cite{shalev2014understanding}.
-Variations of this bound and SGD are also discussed in literature \cite{shalev2014understanding,Bottou2018,Bubeck2015}, while the above form would be sufficient for our purposes.
+This bound is sufficiently tight to describe the real dynamics~\cite{shalev2014understanding}.
+Variations of this bound and SGD are also discussed in the literature \cite{Bottou2018,Bubeck2015}, while the above form would be sufficient for our purposes.

 The upper bound $\sigma^{2}(1 + \log T) / (\mu B T)$ depends linearly on the gradient--noise variance $\sigma^{2}$ and the inverse of the batch size.
-Consequently, we can adjust the convergence speed by minimising noise variance $\sigma^2$ and maximising the batch size.
+Consequently, we can adjust the convergence speed by minimizing noise variance $\sigma^2$ and maximizing the batch size.
 Increasing the batch size $B$ is a common advice for faster convergence, e.g., \cite{you2018imagenet} shows that one can train a ResNet model within 20 minutes using ImageNet with large batches.
 Momentum-based approaches for SGD also indirectly increase batch size, improving convergence~\cite{kingma2015adam}.
 However, the second component of the variance reduction, $\sigma^2$, related to searching for a lower-variance noise, is often overlooked.